duraanali/reactstarwars/README.md

 - [ ] Schedule time to review, refine and reassess your work.

-It is better to submit a challenge that meets [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) than one that attempts too much and fails.
+It is better to submit a Project that meets [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) than one that attempts too much and fails.

 ## Stretch Problems